-German citizenship can come about in two ways – through descent and through naturalization.
-Both processes demonstrate the importance of Germany to the individual, whether this is through their familial links to the country or through their ability to fully partake in life in their new home.
-For many individuals their familial links are very important for self-discovery.
-Knowing where our family comes from and having the chance to connect with that allows them to really appreciate who they are.
-In some cases they are able to avail of dual citizenship but this can be a complicated process.
-Read our articles on both topics to find out more.
+The two most common routes to German citizenship are through descent and residency.
+Both processes demonstrate the importance of Germany to the individual, whether this is through their familial links to the country or because they have made Germany their new home.
+For many individuals, their familial ties are significant for self-discovery.
+Knowing where our family comes from allows them to appreciate who they are.

-German citizenship by naturalization allows people born outside of Germany to become German citzens due to them residing in Germany.
-Citizenship is not a requirement to live and work in Germany but it does provide a number of benefits such as voting rights, the ability to remain in Germany permanently and it means that visas and resident permits are no longer required.
-For those who have made Germany their home and have no desire to move, getting German citizenship by naturalization can be a matter of huge importance.
-Read our article to find out more about what is involved and contact our office directly for further assistance.
+German citizenship by naturalization allows people born outside of Germany to become German citizens due to them residing in Germany.
+Citizenship is not a requirement to live and work in Germany.
+Still, it provides many benefits, such as voting rights and the ability to remain in Germany permanently, which means that visas and resident permits are no longer required.